 After the kids went to bed, my husband had a business call.
 I went back to the sewing room to cut out another t-shirt and ended up sewing the whole thing.
 I didn’t even need the directions the second time around.
 If it hadn’t been for the serger giving me fits, I think I could have made it in an hour.
 And smaller sizes can be made with only a yard of fabric.
 It would have taken me longer to drive to Target and buy a t-shirt in the time I made this one!

-I’ve included a few detail shots of the v-neck and sleeve hem.
+I’ve included a few detail shots of the v-neck and sleeve hem of this Union St Tee.
 I serged the second version, but the first one looks just as nice with a regular machine and twin needle hemming.

 The solid blue fabric is something I bought at a giant craft closeout warehouse for something like $2/yd.
 It has a nice weight and stretch for t-shirts and feels like better quality fabric than the price I paid for it.
 It was perfect for practice and it’s totally wearable since the first try ended up being the right size.
 The second shirt is Morse Dot Blu by Katarina Roccella for Art Gallery.
 I’ve used Art Gallery knit for some other projects and the quality is excellent.

-Want to see some of my favorite versions by other sewing bloggers?
+Want to see some of my favorite versions of the Union St Tee by other sewing bloggers?
 Check out Anna’s navy and white striped crew neck tee, Teresa’s polka dot and floral versions, Kimberly’s basic white tee, Meg’s print mixed version, and Caroline’s maternity friendly version.